Lorech/chip8/README.md

 ### Unit Tests (`BUILD_TESTS`)

 If the unit test suite should be built for compilation.
-It requires an additional dependency to be downloaded and depends on Python being installed on the system to run a code generator, which may be too much hassle if you don't intend to expand emulator functionalty.
+It requires an additional dependency to be downloaded and depends on Python being installed on the system to run a code generator, which may be too much hassle if you don't intend to expand emulator functionality.

 ## Configuration